Darrell Zhang’s family friend, who was an 80-year-old man with dementia, went missing and was found dead in the vicinity three days later.

 A pool of 15,000 users across 1,200 estates

-In the early stages, NextBlock used digital marketing tools such as Facebook and Instagram ads to attract users, but soon found out that it wasn’t performing well.
+In the early stages, NextBlock used digital marketing tools such as Facebook and Instagram ads to attract users but soon found out that it wasn’t performing well.
 The user acquisition cost was also too high via digital marketing, and it didn’t make sense for them to continue using it.

 This ultimately led them to pivot marketing strategies.
-Thus, they began working on many initiatives such as participating in the very recent National Day Heartland Celebrations at Punggol, and even walking the grounds to hang door hanger invitations at the doorsteps of residents.
+Thus, they began working on many initiatives such as participating in the very recent National Day Heartland Celebrations at Punggol and even walking the grounds to hang door-hanger invitations at the doorsteps of residents.

-Currently, interaction sessions on NextBlock span more than 14 minutes, and they have an average of 35 to 40 per cent of their users logging onto the app at least once a week.
+Currently, interaction sessions on NextBlock span more than 14 minutes, and they have an average of 35 to 40 per cent of their users log onto the app at least once a week.
 These are encouraging numbers, considering how they launched the app just three months ago in June this year.

 It recently raised S$500,000 funding

 Unfortunately, the global economic problems made it challenging for them to grow the startup.
-Fundraising is already no easy task, but with the economic downturn, it made it even more challenging.
+Fundraising is already no easy task, but the economic downturn, it made it even more challenging.

 However, Darrell said they were fortunate to have met a group of investors who believed in their vision and stuck to investing in the company to create a sense of greater good during this period of time.